-No minister or officer shall perform a ceremony of marriage between a man and woman, or shall declare them to be husband and wife, until there is delivered to him a license for the marriage of the said persons, signed by the register of deeds of the county in which the marriage is intended to take place or by his lawful deputy or assistant.
+No minister or officer shall perform a ceremony of marriage between two people, or shall declare them to be married, until there is delivered to him a license for the marriage of the said persons, signed by the register of deeds of the county in which the marriage is intended to take place or by his lawful deputy or assistant.
 There must be at least 2 witnesses to the marriage ceremony.
 G.S.
 51-6.
 8.

 What is the penalty for solemnizing without a license?